mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 #### @guvectorize

+While `@vectorize` applies the same instruction to each element in an array, `@guvectorize` allows you to apply the same instruction to a set of vectors (or bigger dimensiones).
+Therefore, instead of being element-wise, it is matrix-wise.
 This one is more complex but gives more possibilities.
-Among them, returning multiple values.
-However, these do not work in a element wise fashion way, but in a matrix way.
 You can think of `@vectorize` as a specific and limited case of `@guvectorize`.

+Opposite as `@vectorize`, which can only return one single value, this one allows to return multiple ones.

 ```python
 from numba import guvectorize, int64